acidburn0zzz/orgs-docs/getting-started.md

 ## 3. Name Your Organization and Choose Your Plan

 Give your Organization a name!
-Choose wisely as changing your Organization is complicated and requires [contacting npm Support].
+Choose wisely, as changing your Organization is complicated and requires [contacting npm Support].
 [Learn more about renaming and/or deleting your Organization].